 The LGBTQ+ coming-of-age story centers around Simon, a very average teen with a very average family living a very average life.
 There’s just one thing no one knows: He’s gay.
-When his secret is threatened, Simon, played by Australian actor Keiynan Lonsdale, must deal with his own feelings as well as those of his classmates, friends, and family, all while keeping up an anonymous online relationship.
+When his secret is threatened, Simon, played by Nick Robinson, must deal with his own feelings as well as those of his classmates, friends, and family, all while keeping up an anonymous online relationship.

 A corny yet inclusive take on a typical teen love story, the film came to Cosford six months after its release in March—but the audience at UM’s screening was still enthralled.
 During serious moments, the theater was so quiet you could hear a pin drop.
 During shocking scenes, gasps cluttered the air.
 Romantic scenes prompted “oohs” and “awws” from the audience, and when the main character Simon finally found the boy he loves, a round of applause spread across the room.